Route Complexity Options Range from a Boardwalk to Deep Mountain Wilderness

 For Maximum Enjoyment and Safety, Select the Adventure that Best Fits the Following Criteria

-The thumbnail images for each adventure route include notes indicating route complexity (i.e. established trails, wilderness, distance, altitude…etc.).
+The thumbnail images on the overview pages for each wilderness area on this website include notes indicating route complexity (i.e. established trails, wilderness, distance, altitude…etc.).
 These thumbnail images can be found on the overview page for each wilderness area.

 Route complexity is probably one of the most unique factors that sets this Las Vegas Area Trails website apart from other wilderness sites.
 My passion is wilderness exploration.
 Therefore, a major portion of the routes described on this site do not have trails.
 I look at a wilderness feature (mountain, desert) and set out to explore the entire surrounding area, constantly making new discoveries.
 In addition, there are plenty of established trails on this site.
 In fact, the established trails are a jumping off point to the uncharted wilderness (often routes to a mountain summit).

 I’ve developed my wilderness navigation skills over years of trial and error.
 What you will learn here is purely from my own experience.